psychemedia/sin-eater-resources/resources/HWLCS_howell_cambrian_superstitions.md

-beldaHHI^iiamed Betty Marchadt, possessed of the Second Sight, and who Confessed to several that sfa# f^i]^ntly saw Corpse Candles; hi oneiime, when^ ilh^was in^a house where aii infant lay ill, she bikde a p^i^ilbn standttig in the door to tnrs aside, aM' <i)Bt l^eingf askH after, her reason for it, i§B^' - stated that she perceived a candle go oat at the
+beldaHHI^iiamed Betty Marchadt, possessed of the Second Sight, and who Confessed to several that sfa# f^i]^ntly saw Corpse Candles; hi oneiime, when^ ilh^was in^a house where an infant lay ill, she bikde a p^i^ilbn standttig in the door to tnrs aside, aM' <i)Bt l^eingf askH after, her reason for it, i§B^' - stated that she perceived a candle go oat at the